 Another extraordinary partnership was forged with the funding of the ConnectMichigan Alliance that built a $20 million endowment from a public (state of Michigan $10 million challenge grant), private ($10 million in foundation, corporation, and individual matching gifts) partnership.
 What is extraordinary is that the ConnectMichigan Alliance didn’t exist as an organization at the time.
 It was an idea for a joint venture proposed by the Michigan Nonprofit Association and the Michigan Community Service Commission.
 Both the government and the foundations believed in the vision of what CMA could do for the state of Michigan to encourage and support the volunteer sector.
 The most difficult charitable dollars to raise (a $20 million permanent endowment), acquired in a politically complicated way (a public/private partnership), was accomplished relatively quickly and successfully.
 A common and clear vision, active engagement, trust, and leadership at many institutions made the difference.

-Video: See Dr. John Lore talk about raising funds for the ConnectMichigan Alliance.
+Video: John Lore talks about raising funds for the ConnectMichigan Alliance.

 Once established, the ConnectMichigan Alliance took over management of the Volunteer Centers of Michigan (championed by former Governors Romney and Engler) and Campus Compact.
 Thus the framework to support further infusion of human capital was created.
 Volunteers at the local level found a voice, home, and coordination of effort.
 The ConnectMichigan Alliance was merged into the Michigan Nonprofit Association in 2007.